rails/rails/guides/source/routing.md

 match "/application.js" => Sprockets, :via => :all
 ```

-As long as +Sprockets+ responds to +call+ and returns a <tt>[status, headers, body]</tt>, the router won't know the difference between the Rack application and an action.
+As long as +Sprockets+ responds to +call+ and returns a `[status, headers, body]`, the router won't know the difference between the Rack application and an action.
 This is an appropriate use of +:via => :all+, as you will want to allow your Rack application to handle all verbs as it considers appropriate.

 NOTE: For the curious, +"posts#index"+ actually expands out to +PostsController.action(:index)+, which returns a valid Rack application.